NicolasBernaerts/tasmota/ecowatt/README.md

 This certificate should be named ***ecowatt.pem*** and uploaded to the root of the LittleFS partition.

 To ease the process, the certificate has been uploaded to this repository.
+To download it, you just need :
+  * to go to [ecowatt.pem](https://github.com/NicolasBernaerts/tasmota/blob/master/ecowatt/ecowatt.pem) raw page
+  * right click and **download**
+  * rename downloaded file to **ecowatt.pem**

 ### 3- MQTT Topic ###